regan-sarwas/npmap.js/UPGRADING.md

 # Upgrading

-Upgrading to NPMap.js (aka any version of NPMap >= 2.0.0) from an old version of the NPMap library (any version < 2.0.0) does not require any migration steps; NPMap.js takes care of transitioning any legacy configuration properties for you.
+Upgrading to NPMap.js (any version of NPMap >= 2.0.0) from an old version of the NPMap library (any version < 2.0.0) requires some minor changes to the NPMap configuration object.

-That said, there are a number of changes you should be aware of when building **new** maps with NPMap.js.
-Adopting the new conventions will ensure you are taking advantage of all the new features available.

 ## Changes